Postman's Rest Park

 Overview

-Postman's Rest is a small city lot that remains neatly wooded at the corner of Vinewood and Wayne in central Ann Arbor.
+Postman's Rest is a small city park that remains neatly wooded at the corner of Vinewood Boulevard and Wayne Street just south of downtown Ann Arbor.
 View the Ann Arbor Parks and Nature Areas Map for location context.
-It features a concrete walk, sandbox, picnic table and a bench swing.
+This park provides a small shaded green space for neighbors and visitors to stop and relax.
+It features a paved path through the park, a picnic table, a bench and a swinging bench.

 Park Notices